Robbyswimmer/LAN-Chess/README.md

 * Updating the board with user moves
 * Telling each player when it is their turn
 * Determining if someone has won the game
+* Keep track of how long the game has been going on
 * Creating the board and transforming it from a string to an array of bytes
 * Sending the board to the correct player